 So many things and so little time right?
 That is the common problem of many tourists who come to Iceland for their holidays.
 The best way to get the richness and the diversity of the Icelandic landscape and be fully satisfied is to organize a road trip around Iceland.
 Traveling around Iceland requires overcoming vast distances, mostly in uninhabited areas.
 If we take into consideration the poorly developed public transport, it is worth it to rent a car or an RV in Iceland.
 Most of the tourists coming to explore Iceland, decide to make the Ring Road trip and drive around the whole island.

-We already spoke about safety while driving in Iceland before; you can read the article here.
+We already spoke about safety while driving in Iceland before.
 In this post, we would like to talk about the speed limits in Iceland, so you are aware and perfectly prepared for your road trip in Iceland.

 Types of roads in Iceland